asa-ct/miniconf2026/pages/speakers.md

 <p>
 <img class="imgfloat" src="../docs/Ezzeldin.jpg"/>
-Hussein Ezzeldin is a Senior Public Health Advisor at the US Food and Drug Administration.
+Hussein Ezzeldin: Dr. Ezzeldin is a Senior Public Health Advisor in the Office of Medical Policy at the Center for Drug Evaluation and Research (CDER).
+He supports various initiatives related to the use of real-world data and evidence, digital health technologies, and artificial intelligence in drug development.
+Dr. Ezzeldin has extensive experience in postmarket surveillance and has contributed to multiple agency efforts advancing the use of innovative data sources and technologies in regulatory decision-making.
 </p>